 Transfer by 4 x 4 along the trail that is one of the best places to see the elusive Jaguar.
 No promises, but many have been lucky!
 Along the road, we will watch for the myriad of bird species that frequent the forest edge.
 This road is the only north - south access in Guyana and links the country to Brazil.
-Even so traffic is only very occasional and wildlife is often seen along the road.
+Even so traffic is only very occasional and wildlife is often seen along the road, such as Agouti, Tayra, Tapir and Black Curassow.
 The journey concludes at the Atta Rainforest Lodge, home of the Iwokrama Canopy Walkway.